 - Should you pay to access your credit file?

-- If you made several applications for credit and loans at the same time because it makes you look like you’re in a desperate financial situation.
+- Several applications for credit and loans at the same time make you look like you’re in a desperate financial situation.

-- If you have County Court Judgments (CCJs) against you or you have regularly been late with mortgage or loan payments.
+- You’ve regularly been delayed with mortgage or loan payments.

 - If you don’t pay your phone bills for a few months, this is considered a big black mark.